Are you are a CPA? Are you trying to build up a CPA or a tax and accounting firm? Are you highly organized?

 Small to medium sized businesses that want to mitigate taxes with an S-Corp, tax plan with retirement plans or with real estate.
 Any business who values simplicity and high levels of customer service is also a great target market for the Outsourced Accounting Business model.

 The idea was, manage your taxes in retirement, because you also have this provisional income number.
 These planners were actually meeting with pre-retirees and kind of scaring them with this fact that as a retiree, either 85%, 50%, or zero percent of your social security’s gonna get taxed, depending on where your income lies on the provisional income scale.
-People are like, “Oh, you’re adding huge value.
+People are saying, “Oh, you’re adding huge value.
 This is great.
 I wanna work with you.”
 Like I said, the earlier intention is that hopefully, they’d roll stuff over.
-I’m like, “Forget this.
+But I said, “Forget this.
 I don’t wanna do this.
 Let’s go find some way to do tax planning-type things, but in a way that adds value.”

-If you’re thinking about being a CPA or a tax firm, listen closely here.
-Your financial planners out there, are positioning themselves to earn one and a half percent on 500,000, two million, five million dollar portfolios to help them not outspend their money.
+If you’re thinking about starting a CPA firm or starting a tax firm, listen closely here.
+Your financial planners out there and positioning themselves to earn one and a half percent on 500,000, two million, five million dollar portfolios to help them not outspend their money.
 You have an amazing ability to help people be wise with their money, more so than a financial planner probably.
-That’s how much they’re making.
+Utilizing that wisdom is a key in making a profitable CPA business model.

 Deciding Business Strategies – The Hedgehog Concept